 - No bag included

-This is a high-quality product.
-If you paddleboard almost every day and want a pump that will not only last but continues to be fast and efficient then this is by far the best choice.
+The Bravo Electric Pump is a high-quality product.
+If you paddle board almost every day and want an electric air pump that will not only last but continues to be fast and efficient then this is by far the best choice.
 The built-in battery makes it easy to bring along so you can inflate your board right on the beach instead of having to be by your vehicle.
 Bravo has done an excellent job, and I’d recommend this pump to anyone.

 - Built-in battery